ShreyasKombinadka/Simple-Hierarchical-MicroCode-Processor-4bit/ROM/README.md

 # **ROM**

-Built to controll different operations through 3 subroms.
+Built to controll different operations of lower blocks using control signals produced by the 3 subroms.

 ### **Overview :**